ramaflihan-rgb/UserManagementApi/README.md

 A simple API for managing users with registration, login, role-based access, and user profile management.

 ---
+## Requirements

+- .NET 8 SDK
+- Any IDE that supports .NET (e.g., Visual Studio, Rider, VS Code)
+- MySQL (or the database you used)

+-
 # UserManagementApi

 ## How to Run the Project